musabahmad023/Cafe-Management-System/README.md

 🛠️ Feel free to contribute or provide suggestions for improvement.

-Here is a screenshots of the Café Management System in action:
+Here are the screenshots of the Café Management System in action:

 ![Café Management System Login Interface](images/2.png)